-Selling a house on your own can be tough, especially when you are away or in poor medical condition.
-There is a lot of paperwork.
-Also, It can be overwhelming to read each offer and review all the documents before signing.
+Selling your home on your own can be challenging, especially if you are away or in poor health.
+There is a lot of paperwork, and it can be overwhelming to read each offer and review all the documents before signing.

-One way to simplify it is to use a legal agreement called “power of attorney (POA).”
-Though it’s not difficult, you should still consider acquiring a clear understanding of the subject to make an informed decision.
+One way to simplify the process is to use a legal agreement called a “Power of Attorney” (POA).
+While creating a POA is not difficult, it is important to understand the subject and make an informed decision.

 POA stands for Power of Attorney.
-A real estate power of attorney or a “limited power of attorney” is a legal document.
+A real estate power of attorney is a legal document.
 It allows the selected person the right to sell, buy, or manage real estate transactions on your behalf.
-The chosen person is usually an agent or a real estate attorney.
+The chosen person is usually an agent or a real estate attorney

 POAs have two important elements.
 Let’s look.